The industry-wide commitment to eliminating CO2 emissions by 2040 does not presently favour one single approach

 “Through that, the industry aims to bring its refrigeration to net zero by 2035 and building electricity supply to net zero five years ahead of that.
 Issues such as fridge doors is among policies being considered by retailers as a way to curb emissions.”

-recent academic study by Imperial College of a major supermarket retailer in the UK urged recommended that doors on fridges should be made mandatory if supermarkets are to achieve the desired levels of energy reduction – especially in higher summer temperatures.
+A recent academic study by Imperial College of a major supermarket retailer in the UK urged recommended that doors on fridges should be made mandatory if supermarkets are to achieve the desired levels of energy reduction – especially in higher summer temperatures.
 The cooling industry has long debated the potential merits of ensuring doors are fitted to chillers in supermarkets.

 The BRC said in response to the Imperial study that a range of efficiency and carbon reduction measures were now being considered, but that doors should be part of a suite of energy-saving measures including aerofoils and good maintenance practice.